 - certain viruses, including HIV, hepatitis, some retroviruses, and some herpes viruses

-- genetic disorders or family history of bone marrow cancer
+- genetic conditions or a family history of bone marrow cancer

 - previous chemotherapy or radiation therapy

-If you have signs of bone marrow cancer, your doctor will review your medical history and do a complete physical examination.
+If you have signs or symptoms of bone marrow cancer, a doctor will review your medical history and do a complete physical examination.

 Depending on those findings and your symptoms, diagnostic testing may involve:

-- blood tests, such as complete blood count, chemistry profile, and tumor markers
+- blood tests, such as a complete blood count, complete metabolic profile, and tumor markers

 - urine tests to check protein levels and assess kidney function

-The results of the biopsy can confirm a bone marrow diagnosis and provide information about the specific type of cancer.
-Imaging tests can help determine how far the cancer has spread and what organs are affected.
+The results of the biopsy can confirm a bone marrow cancer diagnosis and provide information about the specific type of cancer.
+Imaging tests can help determine how far the cancer has spread and which organs are affected.

-Treatment for bone marrow cancer will be individualized and based on the specific type and stage of cancer at diagnosis, as well as any other health considerations.
+Treatment for bone marrow cancer will vary by individual.
+It’s based on the specific type and stage of cancer at diagnosis, as well as any other health considerations.

 The following treatments are used for bone marrow cancer: